Frequently Asked Questions

 For Manufacturers

-GDTF was originally conceived and jointly developed by the GDTF development group, comprised of Vectorworks, MA Lighting, and ROBE Lighting.
+GDTF was originally conceived and jointly developed by the GDTF development group, comprised of Vectorworks Inc., MA Lighting, and ROBE Lighting.
 This development group currently is responsible for any GDTF maintenance.
 Additionally, manufacturers that have adopted the format or are working on implementing it are also involved in providing feedback for the future development of GDTF.
-The GDTF-share is hosted by the German Entertainment Technology Association known as VPLT.
+The GDTF-share is hosted by the German Entertainment Technology Association known as VPLT .

 We host a monthly manufacturer meeting for all manufacturers to get together and ask questions, raise concerns, and stay updated.
-Send us an email with the Contact Form to get on the invite list.
-In between meetings, you can also get involved with the community through GDTF-Share, the fixture builder, the GDTF Forum, and the GDTF GitHub page.
+Send us an email via the Contact Form to get on the invite list.
+Between meetings, you can also get involved with the community through GDTF Share , the GDTF Builder , the GDTF Forum , and the GDTF Development Specification on GitHub .

-Information on how to support MVR files can be found here.
+Information on how to support MVR files can be found in the Developer documentation and on GitHub.

 Yes.
-In 2022 it was updated to DIN SPEC 15800:2022.
-The current version supports lighting devices, media servers, and rigging items like truss and hoist.
-Future planned improvements include video projectors and audio equipment like speakers.
+In 2022, it was updated to DIN SPEC 15800:2022-02.
+The current version supports lighting devices, media servers, and rigging items such as trusses and hoists.
+Future planned improvements include video projectors and audio equipment such as speakers.

 For Entertainment Professionals

-No. The GDTF format is adopted by a variety of manufacturers.
-There are new GDTF files in the GDTF-Share every day and there are multiple manufacturers who can read GDTF and/or MVR files in their applications.
-You can see a full list of manufacturers working to support GDTF here.
+No. The MVR and the GDTF formats are adopted by a variety of manufacturers.
+There are new GDTF files in the GDTF-Share every day and there are many manufacturers who can read GDTF and/or MVR files in their applications.
+You can see a full list of manufacturers who support MVR or GDTF on the manufacturer page and on the partners page .

 Look for the GDTF file icon, consult this website for a list of companies that support the file format, and check the GDTF Share or contact the manufacturer directly.
 If a manufacturer does not currently support the file format and you'd like them to participate, contact the manufacturer directly and ask them about it.